Transfer Credit Approval Process

 - Coursework already given credit at BU cannot be duplicated abroad.
 For example if you have already taken Introduction to Spanish at BU and take it again while abroad you cannot receive transfer credit for the course.

 - You will not receive credit for courses on an external program which would not be given credit at BU such as fashion, home economics, prayer.
 You need to find a department which will accept credit at BU so courses in department that do not exist at BU will generally not receive transfer credit.

 - Students will not receive credit for courses taken Pass/Fail or for audited courses.

 - Students must earn a C or better in order to receive transfer credit.
 A C- or lower will not be counted.

-- Boston University will accept credit transfer for no more than two (2) courses completed during a single summer session or program lasting 5 to 6 weeks.
+- Boston University will accept credit transfer for no more than two (2) courses completed during a single international summer session or program lasting 5 to 6 weeks.

 - Only 1 course can transfer for programs that are 4 weeks long.
 Programs shorter than 4 weeks will not be granted transfer credit.